 Be rewarded for a lifetime.

 Are you looking for an opportunity to be part of a team with a real sense of purpose, to use your skills and experiences or to gain new ones, and to know that your work is making a difference?
-Covenant Care offers many volunteer opportunities for high school students and adults of all ages that will fit into any schedule.
+Covenant Care offers many volunteer opportunities for high school students (minimum age 14) and adults of all ages that will fit into any schedule.

 Many of our volunteers wish to provide companionship and support directly to our patients and families.
 But if this is not for you, there are other ways to get involved that still touch the lives of those who need help.
 You may decide to assist with fundraising events, office work, or community outreach.
 Covenant Care volunteers can attend free workshops that prepare them to volunteer in many different ways.
 Fun workshops that offer training are offered throughout the year in branch offices and other community locations, at times that are designed to fit volunteers’ schedules and are also available online for your convenience.

 Care for Covenant Care patients and their family members by making visits or telephone calls, providing spiritual support, giving practical help or a short break for the caregiver.